Buying Small Gifts for a Large Group When You’re on a Budget

-Are you shopping gifts for a group?
+Are you gift shopping for a group?

 “I need to find something to give the women in my church group.
 There are 119 women to buy for and I’m hoping to stay around $1 for each person.
 Any suggestions?
 Have you seen any great deals on anything that might work?“